 There is also the rise of the doctrine of Docetism, which taught that Christ’s body was not human, but rather a spiritual, celestial body so that Christ’s sufferings were merely apparent.
 This can only be explained as a response to the physicalism of the early belief of the Resurrection.
 Because our Corinthian passage is the earliest source we have, dating to a few years following the crucifixion, that says a lot about how Paul’s audience understood him.
 The belief of a physical resurrection was the primitive belief, for if it were not, the offence of Docetism would be non-existent and the doctrine of a physical resurrection as an apologetic would have been counterproductive to their mission, both to Jews and pagans (although Jews believed in a physical resurrection, they did not believe in an individual physical resurrection).
 A physical resurrection simply does not reflect the evolution of ideas we would expect if it were meant to be spiritual.
 It would have stayed that way or else eventually faded out into obscurity.

 I believe the reason this sort of progression is assumed by skeptics today is that a physical resurrection from the dead is much too surreal and unbelievable.
 On the other hand, we can easier explain a spiritual resurrection appearance as a product of mental delusion.
 If we think that way, surely the ancients did so too?
-The problem is the ancients didn’t share those same views so we should not anachronistically impose our modern perception onto them.
+The problem is that the ancients didn’t share that same view so we should not anachronistically impose our modern perception onto them.
 To the ancients, it was all about doctrine.
 We cannot mock the ancients for being people who would supposedly believe in any kind of superstition only to turn around and criticize them for being ignorant of our way of thinking and what we prioritize.
 They had something different in mind and we need to step into their shoes to discover what they meant.